What are the opportunities for rural tourism from Europe?

-Rural tourism fits perfectly into the trend that European travellers seek authentic, unique experiences and local lifestyles.
-European rural travellers want to experience natural, unspoiled landscapes and authentic accommodation.
+Rural tourism perfectly suits the trend of European travellers seeking authentic, unique experiences and local lifestyles.
+European rural travellers want to experience natural, unspoiled landscapes and stay in authentic accommodation.
 Rural communities in developing countries often have great resources to offer such experiences.
-If you can offer these experiences, rural tourism can be an interesting market segment for you.
+Cultural experiences and interaction with locals are increasingly popular, as well as agritourism and farm stays.

 Contents of this page